Broken collarbone

 - Nerve or blood vessel injury.
 Rarely, the jagged ends of a broken collarbone may injure nearby nerves and blood vessels.
 Seek immediate medical attention for numbness or coldness in an arm or hand.

 - Osteoarthritis.
-A fracture that involves the joints that connect the collarbone to the shoulder blade or the breastbone might increase the risk of later developing arthritis in that joint.
+A fracture that involves the joints that connect the collarbone to the shoulder blade or the breastbone might increase the risk of developing arthritis in that joint.

 Diagnosis

-During the physical exam, a health care provider inspects the area for tenderness, swelling or an open wound.
+During the physical exam, a healthcare professional inspects the area for tenderness, swelling or an open wound.
 X-rays show where the break is, how bad it is and whether the joints are injured.
 A CT scan might give more-detailed images.

 Treatment

-For healing, any broken bone must be kept still.
+To heal, any broken bone must be kept still.
 People who have a broken collarbone usually need to wear a sling.
-Bone healing usually takes 3 to 6 weeks for children and 6 to 12 weeks for adults.
+Bone healing often takes 3 to 6 weeks for children and 6 to 12 weeks for adults.

-A newborn's collarbone that breaks during delivery typically heals in about two weeks with only pain control and careful handling of the baby.
+A newborn's collarbone that breaks during birth typically heals in about two weeks with only pain control and careful handling of the baby.

 Medicines

-A pain medicine that you can buy without a prescription might be all that's needed to ease pain.
-Some people might need a prescription medicine with a narcotic for a few days.
-Because narcotics can be habit-forming, it's important to use them for only a short time and only as directed by a health care provider.
+A pain medicine that you can buy without a prescription might be all that is needed to ease pain.
+Some people who have intense pain might need a prescription medicine with narcotics for a few days.
+Because narcotics can be habit-forming, it is important to use them for only a short time and only as directed by a healthcare professional.

 Therapy

 Exercises to restore movement begin soon after treatment starts.
-It's usually important to begin moving to lessen stiffness.
+It is usually important to begin moving to lessen stiffness.
 Later, other exercises or physical therapy can help the joint move better and build muscle strength.

 Surgery